ContainerSolutions/kubernetes-federation-demo/README.md

 ### Setup GKE clusters in different regions

-*WARNING:* this creates several clusters in Google Cloud Platform!
+**Warning:** this creates several clusters in Google Cloud Platform!
 Watch out for your billing! /!\

 #### Build and push the docker image for the demo application